codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 {% endraw %}
 {% endhighlight %}

-Here is the same pipeline in Codefresh
+Here is the same pipeline in Codefresh:

 `codefresh.yml`
 {% highlight yaml %}